 Institute for ADHD and Disruptive Behavior Disorders Externship

-Externs are sought for this busy clinical service, which serves children with ADHD, Oppositional Defiant Disorder, and other conditions resulting in disruptive behavior.
-As many of our patients present with robust comorbidity, our externs also have significant exposure to children with Anxiety Disorders, Autistic Spectrum Disorders, Learning Disorders, and other conditions.
+Trainees in the ADHD Core Externship will receive experience with ADHD, Oppositional Defiant Disorder, Conduct Disorder, and other conditions resulting in disruptive behavior.
+As our patients frequently present with comorbidity, our externs also have regular experience with Anxiety Disorders, Autism Spectrum Disorders, Learning Disorders, and other conditions.
 Our Institute has a strong emphasis on evidence-based treatment including the provision of empirically supported treatments and reliance on clinically significant data to plan interventions and assess treatment gains.

 The number of Externship Available:

-- Individual psychotherapy: The extern will be the primary therapist for a number of individual therapy cases, with a maximum case load of six active, weekly patients.
+- Individual psychotherapy: The extern will be the primary therapist for a number of individual therapy cases, with a caseload of up to 10 weekly patients.

-- Training in and delivery of evidence-based treatments: Externs will be trained in evidence based treatments such as Parent-Child Interaction Therapy (PCIT) and other behavioral parent training programs.
-There is also exposure to other protocols including Cognitive Behavioral Therapy (CBT) for childhood anxiety disorders and an Organizational Skills Training program recently developed at the Child Study Center.
+- Training in and delivery of evidence-based treatments: Externs will be trained in evidence-based treatments such as Parent-Child Interaction Therapy (PCIT) and other behavioral parent training programs.
+There is also exposure to other protocols including Cognitive Behavioral Therapy (CBT) and Organizational Skills Training (OST), a program developed at the NYU Child Study Center.

-- Structured school observations: The extern will conduct school observations using a functional behavioral analysis protocol to assist in assessment, treatment, planning, and implementation.
+- Structured school observations: The extern will conduct school observations using a functional behavioral analysis (FBA) protocol to assist in assessment, treatment planning, and implementation.
 There will also be opportunities for school-based behavioral consultations, such as construction and implementation of behavior intervention plans (BIP), and consultation on Individualized Education Programs (IEP).

-- Live supervision, cotherapy, and team consultation: Externs often participate as observers and co-therapists with experienced clinicians in assessment and treatment sessions.
+- Live supervision, cotherapy, and team consultation: Externs often participate as co-therapists and team members with experienced clinicians and other trainees in assessment and treatment sessions.
 Live supervision is offered as part of the training experience.

 The externs assist in presentations within the NYU academic community and external professional and community groups.
-The role will depend on the extern’s level of experience and comfort in the subject area.
+The role will depend on the extern’s interest, experience, and familiarity with the subject area.

-Although this is primarily a clinical externship, the CSC is committed to the scientist-practitioner model.
-We conduct dissemination and translational research, from efficacy trials to real-world implementation.
-Externs will have opportunities to participate in these endeavors.
-Among the projects prior externs worked on was a Stimulant Medication Trial Tracking Protocol, which concerned implementation of the MTA medication algorithm, modified for real-world clinical practice.
+Although this is a clinical externship, the CSC is committed to the scientist-practitioner model.
+We conduct dissemination and translational research as well as program development.
+Externs may have exposure to these endeavors.
 Interested externs may also have opportunities to prepare clinical case studies for publication or presentation at a professional conference.

-- 16-20 hours per week, usually spread over two to three workdays
+- Up to 16 hours per week, usually spread over 2 workdays

-Those interested in applying for the ADHD Core Externship should submit a letter of interest, writing sample (intake report preferred), attestation letter from your graduate program stating your eligibility for externship, two to three letters of recommendation (from professors or clinical supervisors) and CV through our online application.
-Please note if you are interested in applying to more than one externship within the Child Study Center you must submit an application to each externship seperately.
-Applicants with further questions should contact Timothy Verduin, PhD, at 646-754-4887, or email@example.com.
+Those interested in applying for the ADHD Core Externship should submit a letter of interest, writing sample (diagnostic evaluation preferred), attestation letter from your graduate program stating your eligibility for externship, 2 to 3 letters of recommendation (from professors or clinical supervisors) and CV via our online application.
+Please note: if you are interested in applying to more than one externship within the NYU Child Study Center you must submit an application to each externship separately.
+Applicants with further questions should contact Tim Verduin, Ph.D., at 646-754-4902 or email@example.com.

 Back to list of training programs.